The mark of a superior product is one that is attractive, excels at its job, is easy to maintain, and, most importantly, is affordable

 There are a few handy rules of thumb that you must first keep in mind when trying to develop or stay within a budget when buying flooring

 The first is that cost will rise as thickness or AC rating increases, which makes identifying your durability needs extra important.
-You should also keep in mind that flooring projects will almost always produce some level of waste, so anticipate needing around 5-20% more tile than the actual square footage of the room in question.
-Also pay attention to the unit that a candidate tile is sold in (usually boxes of 20 square feet, but this can vary) and look for the most efficient option.
+You should also keep in mind that flooring projects will almost always produce some level of waste, so anticipate needing around 5-20% more materials than the actual square footage of the room in question.

 Cost comparison for hardwood, tiles and laminate flooring